MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-client-update.md

 ## Updating Teams on Mac devices

 - The Teams desktop client updates itself using Microsoft AutoUpdate (MAU), similar to other Microsoft applications.
 Learn more about MAU at [Configuring Microsoft AutoUpdate (MAU) for Organization Specific Updates](/microsoft-365-apps/mac/mau-configure-organization-specific-updates).
-- Teams uses default MAU Office channels for updates, as well as a custom channel for Teams-specific scenarios.
+- Teams uses default MAU Office channels for updates and a custom channel for Teams-specific scenarios.
 The post-installation script registers the app with MAU's default Office channel (Current, Preview, or Beta) to ensure the app can be updated by MAU without running itself.
 - When the update is downloaded while Teams is running, we leverage MAU's **Install On Clone** feature, to prepare the installation.
 Once a user quits the application, MAU finishes updates by moving the clone to the /Applications folder.
 Teams for Mac doesn't automatically restart to apply updates.
 It always waits for user to take the action.
 - Users can also manually check for updates by selecting **Check for updates** from the Help menu bar item.
 This action opens Microsoft AutoUpdate (MAU).